Skip to Content

 Temperament and Drive

-A farm dog’s temperament and drive are essential ingredients in their working success.
+A farm dog’s temperament and drive are shaped by its work ethic and breed instincts.

 Size and Breed Variations